16 Dec Big Tech Keeps Silicon Valley a Magnet for Global Talents

-That’s not surprising with northern California’s success rate and talents are close by — Stanford University, UC Berkeley and California Institute of Technology, among them.
 In Sunnyvale, about 50% of adults have undergraduate degrees, 25% with advanced degrees.
 The ratio is even higher the closer one gets to Stanford and just about where Apple, Facebook and Google offices are located.

 Breakdown of employees

-In July 2020, Silicon Valley Business Journal gave a comprehensive breakdown of employees in Silicon Valley: Apple has 25,000 workers; Alphabet Inc and Google, 23,000 local employees; he county of Santa Clara in San Jose, 18,570 local employees; Stanford University, 15,576 local employees; and Facebook Inc in Menlo Park with 15,407 local employees.
+In July 2020, Silicon Valley Business Journal gave a comprehensive breakdown of employees in Silicon Valley: Apple has 25,000 workers; Alphabet Inc and Google, 23,000 local employees; the county of Santa Clara in San Jose, 18,570 local employees; Stanford University, 15,576 local employees; and Facebook Inc in Menlo Park with 15,407 local employees.
 San Francisco figures were not available.

-This list was reportedly compiled using data submitted by the participating employers as well as Comprehensive Annual Financial Reports from various cities and counties, company websites and Business Journal research.
+This list was reportedly compiled using data submitted by the participating employers as well as the Comprehensive Annual Financial Reports from various cities and counties, company websites and Business Journal research.